nickywongdong/wombat/documentation/USER_GUIDE.md

 __Change password__ allows the user to change the password used to clear the data logs.
 The default password is `orangemonkeyeagle`; we strongly suggest changing this password to a more secure and personal password upon receipt of your system.

 __Reset password__ resets the password to default.

-In future patches, this will require a reset code shipped with the system.
+__Note:__ Password entry for clear logs and change password is unavailable while the vehicle is moving.

 ## DTCs
 This tab displays diagnostic trouble codes as well as the date/time of when the current diagnostic trouble codes were fetched.
 Diagnostic trouble codes are displayed as tuples that include the diagnostic trouble code itself as well as any information on that code found by python-OBD.